 Though, Comfortis does list vomiting as a common side effect.
 Due to these concerns we recommend Capstar flea treatment over Comfortis.

 Which is Better Comfortis or Capstar for Cats?

 Our recommendation changes when our we switch our focus to felines.
 Capstar is highly effective at treating adult fleas in cats but loses effectiveness after 24 hours.

 Comfortis demonstrates a high efficacy rate in felines.
 Clinical trials show that Comfortis begins killing fleas in 30 minutes.

 After 4 hours Comfortis is 98% effective.
 Comfortis is 100% effective the day after application.

 Vets and owners report vomiting as a side effect of Comfortis.
 However, the same side effect is present with Capstar.

-We recommend Comofrits over Capstar due to the higher efficacy rate in felines.
+We recommend Comortis over Capstar for cats due to the higher efficacy rate in felines.

 Our Review of Comfortis and Capstar